modelica/newsletter/_2018-03/Modelon-November-2019.md

 ![](Modelon_Orange_400.png)

 Modelon provides software solutions and expert services to organizations that use model-based simulation tools to design and develop technical systems.
-Modelon’s libraries, solver, and deployment solutions are leading products available in the market today for modeling, simulation and optimization.
-Modelon’s products enable companies to focus on delivering a unified picture of product system interaction and performance – from product concept to operation.
+Modelon’s [libraries](https://www.modelon.com/products-services/modelon-library-suite/), [solver](https://www.modelon.com/products-services/modelon-creator-suite/),and [deployment solutions](https://www.modelon.com/products-services/modelon-deployment-suite/) are leading products available in the market today for modeling, simulation, and optimization.
+Our products enable companies to focus on delivering a unified picture of product system interaction and performance - from product concept to operation.

 # New Products
 ## Electrification Library <img src= "EL_icon_flat_500.png" alt= "Electrification Library Icon" width="100px" align=left>